yireo/magento2-replace-all/README.md

 Remember this repository offers a smart hack, not a supported solution.
 You can also live with a slower Magento installation that fully complies with the Magento standards (and ships with modules you don't use and/or like).

 ## Testing
 To test if all packages are valid, I have used the script `magento2-run-tests.sh` included in this repo.
-To test this yourself, make sure to start with a completely clean Magento 2 setup.
-Next, once Magento is setup and confirmed to be working, copy this script to its root and run it.
+Copy this script to your system and run it.
 The scripts argument defaults to using the `@dev` versions of these replace packages:

+    ./magento2-run-tests.sh 2.3.4

+This will create a new Magento environment.
+If you would like to use an existing environment, use a second argument for the directory of your environment:

-    ./magento2-run-tests.sh 2.3.2
+    ./magento2-run-tests.sh 2.3.4 /var/www/html/my-magento

+Do NOT use this on a live site, because it will break things.

 In a generic environment, all tests (and therefore, all possible combinations of the replace packages) should work.